datenbrille/bash_env/README.md

 There is no automatic installation, yet!

 1. Clone the repository to your home folder
+2. Do git submodule init && git submodule update
 2. Create symbolic link from local .bash_profile to ~/.bash_profile
-3. Create symbolic link from local .config to ~/.config
+4. Create symbolic link from local .config to ~/.config

 # Warning